mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step8.md

 `kubens default`{{execute}}

-Clean up the environment by deleting the pods we deployed  in previous step.

-Type or click on the command below:
+Let's clean up the environment by deleting the pods we deployed in the previous step.
+To delete the pod in the `frontend` namespace, type or click on the command below:

 `kubectl delete pod nginx -n frontend`{{execute}}

-Wait for the prompt as it may take some time.
+Wait for the prompt as it may take some time, and do the same to delete the pod in the `backend` namespace:

 `kubectl delete pod redis -n  backend`{{execute}}